keera-studios/keera-hails/README.md

 Reactive Programming DSL [Yampa](http://github.com/ivanperez-keera/Yampa) to integrate the values of the acceleration over time using Signal Functions.

-In both cases, simple, declarative reactive relations/rules are used to keep all Reactive Values in sync.
+In both cases, simple, declarative, reactive relations/rules are used to keep all Reactive Values in sync.

 # Compilation